progettazionemauro/django-api/cheatsheet.md

 With that out of the way, it’s time to get familiar with the shell environments on both Windows and UNIX-based systems.

+### Basic Usage of  `subprocess`  With UNIX-Based Shells[](https://realpython.com/python-subprocess/#basic-usage-of-subprocess-with-unix-based-shells "Permanent link")

+To run a shell command using  `run()`, the  `args`  should contain the shell that you want to use, the flag to indicate that you want it to run a specific command, and the command that you’re passing in:

+Python

+`>>> import subprocess
+>>> subprocess.run(["bash", "-c", "ls /usr/bin | grep pycode"])
+pycodestyle
+pycodestyle-3
+pycodestyle-3.10
+CompletedProcess(args=['bash', '-c', 'ls /usr/bin | grep pycode'], returncode=0)`

+Here a common shell command is demonstrated.
+It uses  `ls`  piped into  `grep`  to filter some of the entries.
+The shell is handy for this kind of operation because you can take advantage of the pipe operator (`|`).
+You’ll cover pipes in more detail  [later](https://realpython.com/python-subprocess/#pipes-and-the-shell).

+You can replace  `bash`  with the shell of your choice.
+The  `-c`  flag stands for  _command_, but may be different depending on the shell that you’re using.
+This is almost the exact equivalent of what happens when you add the  `shell=True`  argument:

+Python

+`>>> subprocess.run(["ls /usr/bin | grep pycode"], shell=True)
+pycodestyle
+pycodestyle-3
+pycodestyle-3.10
+CompletedProcess(args=['ls /usr/bin | grep pycode'], returncode=0)`

+The  `shell=True`  argument uses  `["sh", "-c", ...]`  behind the scenes, so it’s almost the equivalent of the previous example.

+**Note:**  On UNIX-based systems, the  `sh`  shell was traditionally the  [Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell).
+That said, the Bourne shell is now quite old, so many operating systems use  `sh`  as a link to  [Bash](https://www.gnu.org/software/bash/)  or  [Dash](https://en.wikipedia.org/wiki/Almquist_shell#dash).

+This can often be different from the shell used with the terminal interface that you interact with.
+For instance, since macOS Catalina, the default shell that you’ll find on the command-line app has changed from Bash to  [Zsh](https://www.zsh.org/), yet  `sh`  often still points to Bash.
+Likewise, on Ubuntu,  `sh`  points to Dash, but the default that you typically interact with on the command-line application is still Bash.

+So, calling  `sh`  on your system may result in a different shell than what is found in this tutorial.
+Nevertheless, the examples should all still work.

+You’ll note that the token after  `"-c"`  should be one single token, with all the spaces included.
+Here you’re giving control to the shell to parse the command.
+If you were to include more tokens, this would be interpreted as more options to pass to the shell executable, not as additional commands to run inside the shell.

 ####
 # STANDARD COMMANDS IN DJANGO INSTALLATION#